Jump to the main content block

 Expand revenue via industry-academia collaborations, education promotion, and subsidy incomes to expand diverse sources of revenue.

-In response to the impact of declining birth rates and the development needs of becoming a model technological university, our school adheres to the principle of "zero-debt operation."
-We diversify financial sources and strengthen internal control mechanisms.
-Based on the school development plan, we plan the budget, monitor budget execution through the online budget system, and at the end of each academic year, an internal visitation team conducts on-site evaluations to review the effectiveness of budget execution.
+In response to the impact of declining birth rates and the need to advance toward becoming a model technological university, the university adheres to a zero-debt operation policy, diversifies revenue sources, and strengthens internal control mechanisms.
+Budgets are planned in line with the institutional development plan, with an online budget system used to monitor execution.
+At the end of each academic year, an internal review team conducts on-site evaluations to assess budget performance.

-Additionally, our school strengthens the business of industry-academia cooperation and extension education through the Environmental Toxicology and Emerging Contaminants Research Center and the Cultural Heritage Conservation Research Center.
-We actively seek grants and subsidies from the Ministry of Education and other government departments.
-We also recruit students for specialized programs such as military base classes, overseas Chinese students, and migrant workers to expand financial sources.
-Furthermore, we implement internal control functions based on internal risk assessments to reduce inefficient use of resources.
+The university also enhances industry–academia collaboration and continuing education through the Environmental Toxins and Emerging Pollutants Research Center and the Cultural Heritage Restoration Center; actively secures grants and subsidies from the Ministry of Education and other government agencies; expands revenue by enrolling in specialized programs for military bases, overseas Chinese students, and migrant workers; and implements internal control measures based on risk assessments to prevent inefficient resource use.

 Click Num: